Are you thinking of heading to one of Latvia’s beautiful coastal cities and are looking for the best things to do in Liepaja?

 This is a great place to stop by for a light breakfast and also pick up some items for lunch.
 Also, unlike many open-air markets in Europe, there is a distinct lack of tourists here.
 Peter’s Market is a common place for Liepaja locals to do their daily or weekly shops, so it is a great area to get in tune with daily life.

 Because of its size, you can easily spend upwards of an hour browsing all of the stalls in the market.
-Make sure to sample some more traditional Latvian fare while you are shopping, such as pelmeni (dumplings) or kvass — a non-alcoholic drink made from black bread starter.
+Make sure to sample some more traditional Latvian fare while you are shopping, such as pelmeni (dumplings) or kvass — a fermented drink made from black bread.

 After browsing through Peter’s Market, it’s time to make your way closer to the coast and enjoy the massive seaside park.
-Located between the city and the beach, the park is massive and is a great place to stroll through.
+Located between the city and the beach, the park is massive and is a great place to stroll through — in fact, it is one of the best things to do in Liepaja.

 There are many benches and walking paths and, in the summer, many cultural and musical events take place here.
 There is a concert venue, a few cafes, and even a mini-golf centre for kids or the young at heart!
 It is also easily the most beautiful park in Liepaja and, due to its size, you can feel as if you are lost in nature even though you are in the city centre.